LaxmikanthMadhyastha/guide/src/pages/certifications/javascript-algorithms-and-data-structures/basic-javascript/return-early-pattern-for-functions/index.md

 title: Return Early Pattern for Functions
 ---
 ## Return Early Pattern for Functions
+There can be multiple solutions and below is one among them

 ```javascript
 function abTest(a, b) {
   if(a < 0 || b< 0)